Power Ring (character)

 Power Ring is the name of several supervillains and one superheroine appearing in comic books published by DC Comics.
-The supervillains are alternate-reality counterparts of Green Lanterns Hal Jordan, Kyle Rayner, and John Stewart, respectively.
-Originally residing on Earth-Three, which was subsequently destroyed during the 12-issue Crisis on Infinite Earths limited series, Power Ring, along with the other Syndicate members, end up being re-created in the Anti-Matter Universe's Earth.
+The characters are alternate-reality counterparts of Green Lanterns Hal Jordan, Kyle Rayner, John Stewart, and Jessica Cruz.
+Originally portrayed as residing on Earth-Three, which was subsequently destroyed during the 12-issue Crisis on Infinite Earths limited series, the Power Rings, along with the other Crime Syndicate of America members, were later reimagined as being from an Anti-Matter Universe.

 The first Power Ring debuted in Justice League of America #29 (August 1964).

-Fictional character biography
+Publication history

 Crime Syndicate of America (1964–1986)

 Little is known of Power Ring's history.
 From what little he has said on the matter, he was given his magical power ring and power battery by a monk named Volthoom.
 With these weapons, he equals the power of a Green Lantern.

 When Power Ring, Johnny Quick and Superwoman first arrive on Earth-One, they attempt to destroy first the Justice League and later the Justice Society of America of Earth-Two.
 Though beaten on the native Earths, they are able to transport both teams to Earth-Three, where they defeat them.
 The JLA and CSA battle on Earth-Two after the JSA are imprisoned.
 The Syndicate is defeated and imprisoned in an inter-dimensional limbo by Green Lantern Hal Jordan.

 They remain there for years until an experimental dimensional transponder used by the Secret Society of Super-Villains disrupts the stability of the Crime Syndicate's prison.
 Power Ring, Johnny Quick, and Superwoman use the opportunity to escape.
 The Syndicate assumes the Secret Society villains were heroes and battled them.
 In a second confrontation, the Society takes Superwoman's magic lasso, the ring of Power Ring, and Johnny Quick's helmet.
 These objects of power would be used by the Wizard to cast a spell.

 The Crime Syndicate fight Captain Comet, believing he is part of the Secret Society.
 Focusing his will through his power battery, Power Ring is able to use it as a weapon, just as he had used his ring.
 Unknown to the villains, Power Ring's battery of power has been leaking energy, a result of its long confinement and disuse in limbo.